 - Chocolate – use a good quality chocolate you would be happy to eat on it’s own.
 I like to use anywhere between 50%-70% cocoa content and just use the regular eating blocks of chocolate.

 - Can’t get Biscoff?
 No problem!
-Replace the spread with Nutella or peanut butter.
+Instead of brownies with Biscoff, try brownies Nutella or peanut butter.
 You can replace the cookies with any crunchy cookie you like.

 - Chocolate chips – everythings better with chocolate chips, you could add some in, especially butterscotch chips.
 Yum.

-- More brownie recipes – try these Chocolate Caramel Brownies, Chocolate Hazelnut Brownies or these Red Velvet Brownies.
+- More brownie recipes – try these Salted Butterscotch Chocolate Fudge Brownies, Chocolate Hazelnut Brownies or these Cherry Ripe Brownie Bites

 - 1 cup crumbled up biscoff cookies